We commit to supporting our graduate students through their sixth year, as long as they are considered to be making progress towards their degree.

 - Full or partial scholarships: Cover tuition and fee expenses.

 - Fellowship stipends: Require no service.
-Many departments, including chemistry, economics, English, psychology, and religion also offer endowed fellowships.
-Selection for these fellowships is usually made by faculty committee within the individual department.
+Selection for these fellowships is usually made by a faculty committee.

 External fellowships normally replace awards from the Graduate School and/or the department.
 If an incoming Biology graduate student wins an external fellowship that can be used for the first year of graduate study, the department and the Graduate School will expect the student to accept the external award.